sayjin93/attendance/README.md

    - Create route file in `app/api/[feature]/route.ts`
    - Implement authentication with `authenticateRequest()`
    - Add role-based access control
+   - Add alphabetical sorting with `orderBy` clauses for better UX

 3. **Create UI Components**

    - Add page in `app/(pages)/[feature]/page.tsx` (Server Component)
    - Add client component in `app/(pages)/[feature]/ClientComponent.tsx`
    - Create forms in `components/Add[Feature]Form.tsx` and `components/Edit[Feature]Form.tsx`
+   - Use React.memo() for components to prevent unnecessary re-renders
+   - Use useCallback() for event handlers
+   - Use useMemo() for computed values
+   - Use placeholderData in TanStack Query to prevent flicker during refetch

 4. **Add Navigation**
    - Update `constants/navigation.ts` with new menu item
    - Set `adminOnly: true` if admin-restricted

+### Performance Best Practices

+- **Avoid Component Flicker**: Use `placeholderData` in React Query to keep previous data visible during refetch
+- **Minimize Re-renders**: Keep dropdown elements as native HTML in parent component, not as separate React components
+- **Optimize Queries**: Use `staleTime`, `refetchOnWindowFocus: false`, `refetchOnMount: false`
+- **Cascade Filtering**: Include filter parameters in queryKey only when they affect the API response
+- **Memoization**: Use React.memo(), useCallback(), and useMemo() appropriately

 ## 📝 API Documentation